ai/size-limit/README.md

       Total time:   815 ms
     ```

 4. Now, let’s set the limit.
-Add 25% for current total time and use that as
+Add 25% to the current total time and use that as
-   a limit in your `package.json`:
+   the limit in your `package.json`:

     ```diff
       "size-limit": [